Rutina Wesley: Early life and education

 Wesley was born and raised in Las Vegas, Nevada.
 Her father, Ivery Wheeler, is a professional tap dancer, and her mother, Cassandra Wesley, was a showgirl.
 She attended high school at the Las Vegas Academy of International Studies, Performing and Visual Arts.
 She studied dance at Simba Studios and the West Las Vegas Arts Center.

 While at the Las Vegas Academy, Wesley missed some auditions for college training programs.
 She finally decided to attend the University of Evansville in Indiana.

 After Wesley earned her Bachelor of Fine Arts in Theatre Performance in 2001, her grandmother suggested that she do a nursing course to have a practical fallback job, but Wesley insisted on pursuing her artistic education.
 She enrolled at the Juilliard School in 2001 and graduated in May 2005 (Group 34).
 Her studies included a summer spent at the Royal Academy of Dramatic Art in London.

+She was presented with an honorary Doctor of Arts degree by Dean College in 2023 for her work as an actress and contribution to pop culture.

 Career

-Rutina Wesley appearing on a panel for True Blood at the San Diego Comic-Con in July 2009.
+Rutina Wesley appearing on a panel for True Blood at San Diego Comic-Con in July 2009.

-Rutina Wesley at the International Comic-Con San Diego with Ryan Kwanten, Deborah Ann Woll, Anna Paquin, Stephen Moyer, and Nelsan Ellis from the TV series True Blood in 2011.
+Rutina Wesley at San Diego Comic-Con with Ryan Kwanten, Deborah Ann Woll, Anna Paquin, Stephen Moyer, and Nelsan Ellis from the TV series True Blood in 2011.

 In December 2006, Wesley was featured in David Hare's Broadway play The Vertical Hour.
 In 2007, Wesley also appeared in The Public Theater production of In Darfur by playwright Winter Miller, co-starring Heather Raffo and Aaron Lohr, among others.

 Wesley had a minor role in the 2005 film Hitch, which was edited out in the final cut.
 In 2007, she made her on-screen debut as the main character in the film How She Move, from British director Ian Iqbal Rashid.
 The character Raya Green, who enters a step-dancing competition to secure funds for her education, was inspired by Tony Manero, portrayed by John Travolta in Saturday Night Fever.
 Prior to the shooting of the film, Wesley underwent a five-week dance rehearsal period.
 Portraying a woman of Jamaican descent, she also took dialect coaching for the role.

 Wesley auditioned for the role Tara Thornton in the HBO series True Blood in 2007 and secured the part after creator Alan Ball chose her because "[she] was the first person who showed [Tara's] vulnerable side".

 In January 2015, it was announced that Wesley had been cast in a recurring role on the NBC drama series Hannibal.
 She portrayed Reba McClane, "a blind woman who enters into a relationship with Francis Dolarhyde (Richard Armitage), and helps soothe his murderous urges—at least at first."
 Wesley appeared as Liza Warner in the fourth season of Arrow.

 In 2016, Wesley was cast as the lead character Nova Bordelon in the Oprah Winfrey Network drama series Queen Sugar, produced by Ava DuVernay and Oprah Winfrey.

 In 2023, Wesley portrayed Maria Miller in the HBO series The Last of Us.